RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 “Are you just pretending to like me so you can interrogate me about the store?”

-Honestly, I would kind of respect someone who went this far to gather intel solely for a competitive advantage.
+Honestly, I would kind of respect someone who went this far to gather intelligence solely for a competitive advantage.
 That wasn’t what I was doing.
-But her suspicion forced me to tone down my questions by at least 50%.
+But her suspicion forced me to reduce my questions by at least 50%.

 Then the unthinkable happened…